Sapient-Predictive-Analytics/Data-Driven_Catalyst/Working_with_Fund_Data.md

 Here is a simplified example of how to use Pandas to analyze Catalyst data to introduce the syntax:

 ~~~
+# Import Pandas library
 import pandas as pd

 # Load data into a DataFrame
 data = pd.read_csv('fundX.csv')

-# Group by proposer and calculate the mean score for each proposer
+# Group by proposer and calculate the mean score for each proposer (assumes prior data cleaning or giving instructions to read_csv above)
 mean_scores = data.groupby('proposer')['score'].mean()

 # Group by reviewer and count the number of assessments each reviewer made